 TK stared at the small gleaming object, his anger giving way to confusion.
 What did it mean?

-Neodevimon snarled, but didn't come after them like before.
+Neodevimon snarled, but didn't come after them.
 TK's eyes narrowed.
-That question could wait; now he had something else to take care of.
+That question could wait; he had something else to take care of.
 "Angemon!" he shouted, raising the Crest.

 "Gatomon!"
 Kari called, raising hers.